 3. Frames color and shape

-Among all of the attributes listed above, choosing the shape and color of the frames is the third most stressful thing for your patients, mainly because picking a color and a shape is more complex than it seems.
-Help them understand how to choose the shape according to the shape of their face (round, oval, oblong, diamond, square…).
-And if color is a concern, show them how to pick a cool (blue-based) or warm (red-based) color and then, pick the color that suits them the best or complements their skin, eye, hair color.
-Maybe even show photos of celebrities with frames that complement their faces.
-Or even better, have you staff be an in-store representation!
-Once they get into it and see the differences that the right shape/color make on a person, they’ll be more excited to make the same decisions for themselves.
+Among all of the attributes listed above, choosing the shape and color of the frames is the third most stressful thing for your patients, mainly because picking a color and a shape is about looking good and being confident.
+Help them understand how to choose the frames according to the shape of their face (round, oval, oblong, diamond, square…).
+If color is a concern, show them how to choose either the cool-toned or warm-toned route and pick the color that suits them the best or complements their skin, eye, or hair shade.
+Maybe even show photos of celebrities with frames that complement their faces to keep conversation flowing.
+Outgoing staff members can also be an in-store representation!
+Once they get into it and see the differences that the right shape/color make on a person, they’ll be more excited to make the same decision for themselves.

 4. Finding Time to Pick Out New Frames

 When getting new glasses, your patients have to slot going to the store into their timetable twice; First to pick out new frames, and then to pick them up.
-People are busy, and a bit impatient, so having to wait too much is frustrating!
-Businessmen, housewives, or simply students, they all agree on that point.
-Some of our respondents said they would love it if they could pick up their glasses during their lunch hour, which gave us an idea: set up one or two days a week that your shop is open from 11:30 – 1:30 for patients to pick up their glasses.
+People are busy and impatient in a world filled with instant gratification, so having to wait too much is frustrating.
+Some of our respondents said they would love it if they could pick up their glasses during their lunch hour, which gave us an idea.
+Set up one or two days a week that your shop is open from 11:30 – 1:30 for patients to pick up their glasses.
 Then work out an arrangement with a local restaurant to offer discounts to your patients.
-Then they can swing by, pick up their glasses, grab a quick and inexpensive lunch, and then go about the rest of their day!
+Then they can swing by, pick up their glasses, grab a quick and inexpensive lunch, and then go about the rest of their day.

 5. My Optical Shop Doesn’t Have the Selection I Want

-Most of your patients don’t do any research before going and picking out new frames, but for those who do, it’s very frustrating to arrive at the shop, all excited about getting new frames, and not finding the selection they want.
-Your patients have probably already done some research and found glasses their favorite celebrity wears, or the ones they think are the latest style.
-But of course, it’s not realistic for every shop to carry every possible line, and we get that.
-But it wouldn’t hurt to let your patients know which lines you carry so that they can research within those brands before coming in!
+Most of your patients don’t do any research before going and picking out new frames, but it's very frustrating for those who have researched to arrive excited and not find the selection they want.
+Your patients have probably already done some research and found glasses their favorite celebrity wears, or the latest style they like.
+But of course, it’s not realistic for every shop to carry every possible line.
+But it wouldn’t hurt to let your patients know which lines you carry through your website, social media, or somewhere else so that they can research within those brands before coming in.

 We hope that with this information you can be fully prepared to make your patient’s frame buying experience a pleasant one.
-And we are sure that these five points are just scratching the surface of why patients don’t like frame shopping.
+We're sure that these five points are just scratching the surface of why patients don’t like frame shopping.
 Let us know any other common complaints you hear about frame shopping from your customers and how you improve their experience in the comments below!